DNA Evidence Analysis

 What the DNA evidence tells us—and what it doesn't

 The sibling relationship between James (Montana), Patrick (Missouri), Henry (Missouri), Anna (Ireland), and Bridget (Ireland) is proven through documentary evidence and validated by strong DNA matches (23–228 cM).
-This is the anchor point of the network.
+This is the anchor point of the network at the family-line level.

 Internal Clusters: VALIDATED